markhildreth/stunne/README.md

 This is a pet project of mine to implement the STUN protocol in pure Rust.
+The goal is to learn a bit about the STUN protocol while also being able to provide sample code for those interested.
+As such, this code should not be considered production-ready.

 Stun is an extensible protocol that utilizes UDP.
 This crate implements some of the basic Stun protocol, as well as hand-picked items of interest.
 The source